bluefireteam/audioplayers/README.md

 To play a Remote File, just call `play` with the url (the `isLocal` parameter is false by default):

-If you want to play audio for a long period of time, you need to set appropriately the flag `stayAwake` (if you pass `setAwake` as true you need to add this permission to your app manifest: `<uses-permission android:name="android.permission.WAKE_LOCK" />`).
+If you want to play audio for a long period of time, you need to set appropriately the flag `stayAwake`, If you pass `setAwake` as true you need to add this permission to your app manifest:
+`<uses-permission android:name="android.permission.WAKE_LOCK" />`.

 ```dart
   play() async {